-Since dragons and fairies, giants and witches, have vanished from our nurseries before the wand of reason, it has been a prevailing maxim, that the young mind should be fed on mere prose and simple matter of fact.
-A fear, rational in its origin, of adding, by superstitious and idle terrors, to the natural weakness of childhood, or contaminating, by any thing false or impure, its truth and innocence, -has, by some writers, and some parents, been carried to so great an excess, that probably no work would be considered by them as unexceptionable for the use of-children, in which any scope was allowed to the fanciful or marvellous.
-It may well be questioned, however, whether the novel-like tales now written for the amusement of youth, may not be productive of more injury to the mind, by giving a false picture of the real world, than the fairy fictions of the last generation, which only wandered over the region of shadows; whether a romantic sensibility be not an evil, more formidable in magnitude, and protracted in duration, than a wild and exalted fancy.
+SINCE dragons and fairies, giants and witches, have vanished from our nurseries before the wand of reason, it has been a prevailing maxim, that the young mind should be fed on mere prose and simple matter of fact.
+A fear, rational and laudable in its origin, of adding, by idle or superstitious terrors, to the natural weakness of childhood, or contaminating, by any thing false or impure, its simplicity and innocence,-has, by some writers, and some parents, been carried to so great an excess, that probably no work would be considered by them as unexceptionable for the use of children, in which any scope was allowed to the fanciful or marvellous.
+It may well be questioned, however, whether the novel-like tales now written for the amusement of youth, may not be productive of more injury to the mind, by giving a false picture of the real world, than the fairy fictions of the last generation, which wandered over the region of shadows; whether a romantic sensibility be not an evil more formidable in magnitude, and protracted in duration, than a wild and exalted fancy.

+In duration, than a wild and exalted fancy.
 Poetry has many advantages for children over both these classes of writing.
-The magic of rhyme is felt in the very cradle-the mother and the nurse employ it as a spell of soothing power.
+The magic of rhyme is felt in the very cradle - the mother and the nurse employ it as a spell of soothing power.
 The taste for harmony, the poetical ear, if ever acquired, is so almost during infancy.
 The flow of numbers easily impresses itself on the memory, and is with difficulty erased.
-By the aid of verse, a store of beautiful imagery and glowing sentiment may be gathered up as the amusement of childhood, which, in riper years, may soothe the heavy hours of languor, solitude, and sorrow; may strengthen feelings of piety, humanity, and tenderness; may soothe the soul to calmness, rouse it to honourable exertion, or fire it with virtuous indignation.
+By the aid of verse, a store of beautiful imagery and glowing sentiment may be gathered up as the amusement of childhood, which, in riper years, may sooth the heavy hours of languor, solitude, and sorrow; may enforce sentiments of piety, humanity, and tenderness; may sooth the soul to calmness, rouse it to honourable exertion, or fire it with virtuous indignation.

-But when we consider how many of the subjects of verse are unintelligible to children, or improper for them; -how few poems have been written, or how few poets could be trusted to write, to them; -we shall not be surprised to find it a frequent complaint with judicious instructors, that so few pieces proper for children to commit to memory are to be found either in the entire works of poets, or in selections made from them purposely for the use of young people.
-To meet the wishes of such parents and teachers is the object of the following selection.
+But when we consider how many of the subjects of verse are unintelligible to children, or improper for them; how few poets have been written, or how few poets could be trusted to write, to them; - we shall not be surprised to find it a frequent complaint with judicious instructors, that so few pieces proper for children to commit to memory are to be found either in the entire works of poets, or in selections made from them purposely for the use of young people.
+To meet the wishes of such parents and teachers was the object of the following selection.
 It was thought that all the pieces ought to be short enough to be learned at one or two lessons, and good enough to be worth remembering; that their style should have nothing in it that a well-educated child might not, their matter nothing that he should not, understand as soon as he should be at all able to feel the beauties of real poetry.

-Natural history, that popular and delightful study, justly claimed a considerable part of the work, as being at once pleasing and useful to children.
+Natural history, that popular and delightful study, justly claimed a considerable part of the work, as affording a kind of knowledge at once pleasing and profitable to children.

 Description of different times and seasons, of objects of nature and art, of various occupations and modes of life, opened another copious source.
-Moral sentiment furnished a third portion.
-Miscellaneous scraps, laboriously gleaned from a vast number of poets, formed the remainder of the little volume.
+Moral and religious sentiment furnished a third portion.
+Miscellaneous fragments, laboriously gleaned from a vast number of poets, formed the remainder of the little volume.